holgergp/jestTalkApp/README.md

 Sample App for the usage of Jest with React.

-Used to be sample code for a Jest talks.
+Used to be sample code for a Jest talk.